ketil-malde/medusa2/README.md

-# Medusa: a metadata-oriented distributed universal storage
+# Medusa: a metadata-oriented decentralized universal storage

 Medusa is a simple system for managing data sets as collection of files, described using a simple metadata format.
 It uses